-September has us reflecting on what makes academics at Shelterwood so special.
+September has us reflecting on what makes academics at Shelterwood so special when parents need help for troubled teens.
 We’ve written before about Shelterwood’s cutting-edge accreditation and how to prepare students for life after high school.
 Today, we want to look at how teaching at Shelterwood is unique as well.

 Shelby Wade is Shelterwood’s Independent Studies Coordinator.
 She guides Shelterwood students taking online classes through the Odysseyware system, which offers courses to complement Shelterwood’s on-campus offerings.
 Shelby taught science at Shelterwood for two years before transitioning to this new role.